alxojy/wsn-alert-detection/README.md

 Sensor nodes can only communicate with its adjacent (left, right, up, down) neighbours and with the base station.

 When the sensor node's reading is above a threshold ```5```, the sensor node requests its neighbours for their reading to compare.
-Our solution proposes a solution which uses point-to-point communication between nodes.
+I proposed a solution which uses point-to-point communication between nodes.

 #### How does it work?
 Example: